Shidra25/SQL-/README.md

 If the subquery returns one or more rows, EXISTS returns TRUE.
 If the subquery returns no rows, EXISTS returns FALSE.

+## Key Points
+EXISTS is used only with subqueries.
+It returns TRUE if the subquery returns one or more rows.
+NOT EXISTS returns rows where the subquery returns no rows.
+SELECT 1 and SELECT * behave the same inside an EXISTS subquery, but SELECT 1 is the preferred convention.
+EXISTS is often more efficient than IN for large correlated subqueries because it stops searching as soon as it finds the first matching row.

 Note: EXISTS is always used with a subquery.

 ### Syntax: